 Unless you own 5% or more of your employer, you can’t count this work towards IRS criteria.

 If you only own a single rental property, the efforts may not be worth it.
-Real estate professional benefits involve real estate investment losses.
+Professional status only really benefits you if you have real estate investment losses you can claim.

-Realistically, a single property may not generate enough losses to justify pursuing this designation.
+In practice, a single property is unlikely to generate enough losses to justify pursuing this designation.

 How to Qualify as a Real Estate Professional